wsp-sag/network_wrangler/docs/index.md

     In order to assist in installation, its helpful to have [miniconda](https://docs.conda.io/en/latest/miniconda.html) or another virtual environment manager installed to make sure the network wrangler dependencies don't interfer with any other package requirements you have.
 If you don't have any of these already, we recommend starting with Miniconda as it has the smallest footprint. `conda` is the environment manager that is contained within both the Anaconda and mini-conda applications.

+??? warning "installing conda or Anaconda (the GUI version) for the first time on computer with Cube or ArcGIS?"

+    For ArcGIS / Cube users - Recommend Install conda by leaving boxes unchecked for advanced options – system path and register anaconda.
+On some systems, checking these boxes will break Cube and ArcGis systems.

 ## Installation

 Requirements for basic network_wranglerare functionality as well as enhanced *development/testing*, *visualization* and *documentation* functionalities are stored in `requirements*.txt` and `pyproject.toml` but are automatically installed when using `pip`.

-!!! tip "create a new conda environment for wrangler"
+!!! example "create a new conda environment for wrangler"

     ```bash
     conda config --add channels conda-forge